Shark nets go back in water at NSW beaches

 Threatened species accounted for 22 per cent of the 376 animals caught, and included critically endangered grey nurse sharks, vulnerable green turtles, endangered leatherback turtles, and endangered loggerhead turtles.

-Queensland has seen 10 whale entanglement incidents so far this migration season.
+Queensland has already had 10 whale entanglement incidents so far this migration season.

 NSW Agriculture Minister Dugald Saunders has said his government will be “ramping up” all shark mitigation strategies to keep people safe this summer and has called the meshing program “great” and successful.